Yefym707/Game/README.md

 supplies or medkits and, if there’s room, may even join your group.
 The wind can momentarily lift the fog to reveal unexplored tiles.
 Exploring may also uncover special locations.
 Pharmacies (`M`) have a high chance of yielding medkits while armories (`W`) are the best spots to find weapons.
 Hidden traps (`!`) may also appear and will injure any survivor that triggers them, though they can destroy zombies as well.
+Survivors can also rig traps of their own to snare the unwary.
 Once revealed, their symbols remain on the board.
 Each round hunger decreases for every survivor.
 Starving costs health.
 The scenario ends after 20 rounds.
 Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
 Scenario